thigrandjean/site-thiiz-2026/src/pages/index.md

 ---
 layout: "../layouts/Main.astro"
-title: "3D render & motion"
+title: "Thiiz - 3D render & motion"
+description:
+  "Graphic designer specialized in creaating realistic 3D product scenes, animations, and renders for branding and visual storytelling."
 heroImage: "../assets/images/cubes-building.webp"
 ---

 Hi, my name is **Thiago Grandjean**, I'm a graphic designer based in São Paulo, Brazil.
 The last 20 years I've been working with editorial design, webdesign and front-end development, video editing, timelapse photography, motion graphics and 3D rendering.

 I started as an editorial designer developing graphic projects for magazines.
 After I graduated as a Multimedia Designer in 2004, I started to design and develop websites and later to edit videos and doing some jobs related do motion graphics and 3D animation.